January 19, 2022

 Borrowers who technically meet such exceptions would be required to provide supporting documentation in order for the lender to be able to justify approving borrowers who want to carry second FHA loans.

-Someone who has entered into an FHA loan transaction as a non-occupying co-borrower is also eligible to apply for an FHA mortgage for a principle residence.
+Someone who has entered into an FHA loan transaction as a non-occupying co-borrower is also eligible to apply for an FHA mortgage for a principal residence.